nqminds/edgesec/docs/docusaurus/docs/config.md

 The capture group contains all the parameters that are reponsible to configure the `capture` app service.

-### captureInterface (string)

-The name of the capture interface.
-If set to "any" the service will traffic from all interfaces.

 ### filter (string)

 The pcap lib capture filter.